gpetho/preverb/Grashchenkov.md

 Such a configuration, i.e., the placement of the experiencer / target standard in the complement position, and the adjective phrase in the specifier, is supported by two facts.
 Firstly, the complements of adjectives are closer to the adjective than the target participant (which also occupies a complement position, but of a higher projection):

-(459) (Internet)
+(459) (Internet)<br/>
-Ne obrashchay vnimaniya na moyego brata, on slishkom [zol na mir], chtoby govorit' s drugimi normal'no!
+Ne obrashchay vnimaniya na moyego brata, on slishkom [zol na mir], chtoby govorit' s drugimi normal'no!<br/>
 'Don't pay attention to my brother, he is too [angry at the world] to talk to others normally!'

-Staryy dobryy Klub Pisateley okazalsya slishkom [star i slishkom dobr k sebe], chtoby prinyat' takiye novovvedeniya.
+Staryy dobryy Klub Pisateley okazalsya slishkom [star i slishkom dobr k sebe], chtoby prinyat' takiye novovvedeniya.<br/>
 'The good old Writers' Club turned out to be too [old and too kind to itself] to accept such innovations.'

-… v «Reale» slishkom [dovol'ny Navasom i Kasil'yey], chtoby davat' 50 millionov za cheloveka, kotoryy cherez god dostanetsya besplatno.
+… v «Reale» slishkom [dovol'ny Navasom i Kasil'yey], chtoby davat' 50 millionov za cheloveka, kotoryy cherez god dostanetsya besplatno.<br/>
 '…Real (Madrid) is too [satisfied with Navas and Casilla] to give 50 million for a player who will be available for free in a year.'

-… etot proyekt slishkom [dorog nam], chtoby brosat' vse na polputi.
+… etot proyekt slishkom [dorog nam], chtoby brosat' vse na polputi.<br/>
 '…this project is too [dear to us] to abandon everything halfway.'

 In the examples above, the adjective phrase projections with their lexical dependents are higher in the structure than the _chtoby_-infinitives, which we assume are in the specifier position of the ApplP projection.

 Secondly, the lexical complement of an adjective, even if expressed by an oblique-case (rather than a prepositional) phrase, does not c-command the _chtoby_-clause.
 If c-command occurs, the noun phrase cannot be coreferential with the subject of the _chtoby_-clause, expressed by a pronoun:

-(460) Drug_i Peti_j priyekhal v gosti, chtoby on *i,j nemnogo otdokhnul.
+(460) Drug_i Peti_j priyekhal v gosti, chtoby on *i,j nemnogo otdokhnul.<br/>
-   friend_NOM_i Petya_GEN_j arrived to.visit, so.that he_(*i,j) a.little rested
+   friend_NOM_i Petya_GEN_j arrived to.visit, so.that he_(*i,j) a.little rested<br/>
    'Petya's friend arrived to visit so that he could rest a little.'

-Na kom zhenat Petya?
+Na kom zhenat Petya?<br/>
-   on whom_LOC married Petya_NOM
+   on whom_LOC married Petya_NOM<br/>
    'Who is Petya married to?'

 In this example, the pronominal subject can only refer to the noun phrase _Peti_ 'Petya's', because only this noun phrase does not c-command the subject _on_ 'he'.
 In the sentences below, the pronominal subject of the finite _chtoby_-clause can refer to the adjective's lexical complement:

-(461) V «Reale» slishkom dovol'ny Navasom, chtoby on ushel v drugoy klub. in Real too satisfied Navas-INSTR, so.that he left into other club 'In Real (Madrid), they are too happy with Navas for him to leave for another club.'
+(461) V «Reale» slishkom dovol'ny Navasom, chtoby on ushel v drugoy klub.<br/>
+   in Real too satisfied Navas-INSTR, so.that he left into other club<br/>
+   'In Real (Madrid), they are too happy with Navas for him to leave for another club.'

-… etot proyekt slishkom dorog Pete, chtoby on brosil vse na polputi. this project too dear Petya-DAT, so.that he abandoned everything on halfway '…this project is too dear to Petya for him to abandon everything halfway.'
+… etot proyekt slishkom dorog Pete, chtoby on brosil vse na polputi.<br/>
+   this project too dear Petya-DAT, so.that he abandoned everything on halfway<br/>
+   '…this project is too dear to Petya for him to abandon everything halfway.'

 This suggests that at no point in the derivation is there a c-command relationship between the dative participant and the dependent _chtoby_-clause.
 This corresponds to the structure³⁹ we proposed above, where the adjective phrase is in the specifier of the applicative projection, and the experiencer / target standard is in the complement: